-On October 16, 2008, in the midst of the global financial crisis, Warren Buffett penned an op-ed in the New York Times titled – “Buy American.
+On October 16, 2008, in the midst of the global financial crisis, Buffett penned an op-ed in the New York Times titled, “Buy American.
 I am.”
 At the time, U.S. equity markets were down roughly 30% amidst widespread market fear and investors were in dire need of inspiration.

-Despite almost 14-years passing, the bulk of what Buffett wrote back then still applies directly to investors today.
-With that in mind, let’s revisit some of the timeless wisdom from the Oracle of Omaha:
+Much of what Buffett wrote back then still applies to investors today.
+With that in mind, let’s revisit some of the timeless wisdom from one of the world’s greatest investors:

 - On fear.
 “Fear is now widespread, gripping even seasoned investors.
 But fears regarding the long-term prosperity of the nation’s many sound companies make no sense.
 These businesses will indeed suffer earnings hiccups, as they always have.
 But most major companies will be setting new profit records 5, 10, and 20 years from now.”